Enigmatisms/learn_taichi/README.md

 ### Taichi Learning Phase 2
 - Implement a simple path tracer.
 The most important part is to fully understand Monte-Carlo integral used in path tracer.
 The files are included in `pti/`
   - [x] XML scene description parser
-  - [x] Depth / direct lighting component rasterizer
+  - [x] Depth / direct lighting component ray tracer
   - [ ] BSDF only path tracer
   - [ ] Participating media